-- 2014–15 Open Registration: Monday, March 10 beginning at 8:00 am.
-First-come first-serve basis.
-(FBC members and any alumni siblings can register during February.)
+- 2014–15 Open Registration: We are currently registering students for the 2014–15 school year.
 The school calendar for next year has also been posted above.

 - Monthly Activity Calendar

 - Monthly Newsletter

 - Early Years— A newsletter for parents of preschoolers

 - To contact our Preschool Director: Email Jaymie Shine or call (217) 356-9167